-In addition, the ASCO joint venture, NORM Solutions, is the leading provider of Naturally Occuring Radioactive Materials (NORM) receipt and decontamination services in the UK, handling 40% of all contaminated materials originating from the Oil and Gas industry.
-Internationally, ASCO Manatokan provides waste management, vacuum trucks and fluid/waste haulage services in support of the Alberta Oil patch and our AT&L brand in Australia provides waste transportation across Western Australia.
+In addition, the ASCO joint venture, NORM Solutions, is the leading provider of Naturally Occurring Radioactive Materials (NORM) receipt and decontamination services in the UK, handling 40% of all contaminated materials originating from the oil and gas industry.
+Internationally, ASCO Manatokan provides waste management, vacuum trucks and fluid/waste haulage services in support of the Alberta oil patch and our AT&L brand in Australia provides waste transportation across Western Australia.

 ASCO's service offering to the decommissioning market brings together our end-to-end logistics and waste capability, delivering a "quayside to re-use or disposal" solution for the UK North Sea.
 We currently handle a sizeable percentage of small decommissioning-related material via our supply base operations and we are growing our capability to deliver a fully integrated proposition for both operators and tier 1/2 contractors – from transport, quayside operations and waste management.
 We also provide strategic advice to clients on the optimised depletion of materials in the lead up to the start of asset decommissioning.